Orphan Black: Echoes Season 1 Review

 REVIEW ✦

 When the popular BBC series Orphan Black originally wrapped, there wasn’t any clear sign that the franchise would ever come back.
 And now, years later, we’ve finally had the chance to reignite its sci-fi spark with Orphan Black: Echoes, receiving an opportunity to retool the classic Orphan Black blueprint while creating its own identity.
-Thankfully for longtime Orphan Black fans (or even genre fans), it managed to surpass our already high expectations.
+Thankfully for longtime Orphan Black fans (or even genre fans), it managed to live up to our already high expectations.

 A Strong Re-Entry Point for the World of Orphan Black